 Training is an important tool to ensure that staff are aware of the importance of Equality issues and to ensure that staff behave in a way that is non-discriminatory.
 Training in equalities was delivered to all staff in 2016 and forms part of the staff induction training for all new staff.
-The Divisional Assessor is also the training officer for the Board.
+A Divisional Assessor is also the training officer for the Board.

 The Board recognises that regular equality training is required for all staff.
-As part of the annual appraisal process staff are now requires to evidence that they have completed annual equality and awareness training via Clackmannanshire Council's on line training module.
+As part of the annual appraisal process staff are required to evidence that they have completed annual equality and awareness training via Clackmannanshire Council's online training module.

-All staff and the Management Team completed Dignity at Work Training in 2018.
+All staff and the Management Team completed Dignity at Work Training in 2018 and given the changes in staffing since then we will be looking to refresh training in the near future.